 On 27 October, The Reading Room revealed its new series called Reading Room Roundtables.
 The first guest of this new venture is Dame Judi Dench – she sat down with Gyles Brandreth ‘for a conversation about beloved books, learning TikTok and why a book in bed will never let you down’.

 Fans were also pleased to see British author Victoria Hislop had recommended her favourite books this month.
 The Island author revealed the books she ‘returns to endlessly and will never tire of’ are The Hours by Michael Cunningham and Selected Poems by CP Cavafy.

 Recent books she noted as her favourites were Machines Like Me by Ian McEwan and Barcelona Dreaming by Rupert Thomson.
 The author’s favourite classics are War and Peace by Leo Tolstoy and Wuthering Heights by Emily Bronte.

-The news of the Duchess of Cornwall’s new book club was announced on Charles and Camilla’s Instagram account, with the words: ‘Introducing, The Duchess of Cornwall’s Reading Room!
-Following the success of The Duchess’s book lists published in 2020, Her Royal Highness has created a brand-new reading platform.’
+The news of the Duchess of Cornwall’s book club was first announced on Charles and Camilla’s Instagram account.
+‘Introducing, The Duchess of Cornwall’s Reading Room!,’ it said.
+‘Following the success of The Duchess’s book lists published in 2020, Her Royal Highness has created a brand-new reading platform.’